bigfoot-888/Cardiovascular-Disease-Prediction/README.md

 ## Dataset

-This project uses the **Cardiovascular Disease Dataset** available on Kaggle.
+The dataset used for the project, **Cardiovascular Disease Dataset**, is available on Kaggle.

 Due to licensing restrictions, the dataset is **not included in this repository**.
 Instead, it must be downloaded directly from Kaggle.